department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/evidence.md

 template: 6-info-page
 ---

 When you file a claim for disability benefits, you'll need to gather all related evidence (supporting documents like a doctor's report or medical test results) so we can decide on your claim.
-You may have some of these documents—or be able to easily get them—but we'll need your permission to access others.
+You may have some of these documents—or be able to easily get them—but we'll need your permission to get others.

 <div class="call-out" markdown="1">

 ### The documents you’ll need to provide include:

--	Your discharge or separation papers (DD214 or other documents with the same information)
+-	Your DD214 or other separation documents
 -	Service treatment records (if you have them)
--	Medical evidence related to your illness or injury (supporting documents like a doctor's or hospital report or medical test results)
+-	Medical evidence related to your illness or injury (supporting documents like a doctor's report or medical test results)
 </div>

 The Veterans Claims Assistance Act (VCAA) passed by Congress in 2000 defines both VA's and the Veteran's responsibilities: